Alexandria's founded by Alexander

 Further excavations around Temple R exposed remains of a boundary wall from 610 BC, i.e., not long after the first colonists’ arrival.

-More importantly, is the discovery of an underground aquifer under the foundations of Temple A. It confirms that the initial Greek colonists settled precisely south of the Acropolis, meaning that ancient Selinunte was born here.
+More important, is the discovery of an underground aquifer under the foundations of Temple A. It confirms that the initial Greek colonists settled precisely south of the Acropolis, meaning that ancient Selinunte was born here.

 On the other hand, thermal images have revealed an original water system running from Temple M on the west bank of the Selino River down to the harbor supplying water to the houses of the early Greek settlers.
 The Greeks certainly knew how to deviate water courses.
 The thermal scans also exposed the ancient shoreline, placing Greek Selinunte between two ports located immediately east and west of the city’s Acropolis.